3/15/2025

 Take time during a scheduled meeting to reiterate support and appreciation for teachers' commitment to student success.

-In the rush of spring testing, be sure to not forget about Teacher Appreciation Week, which is the first week of May.
+In the rush of spring testing, be sure not to forget about Teacher Appreciation Week, which takes place during the first week of May.
+Recognizing your teachers' hard work during this week can serve as a great morale boost when educators need it most.

 By taking the time to express appreciation and help teachers overcome the challenges and frustrations of testing season, administrators and members of school leadership teams can help foster a community of support within a faculty.